krdesai/Sketchpad/README.md

 - A mode to draw rectangles
 - A mode to draw ellipses
 - A mode to draw special cases of these (squares and circles)
-- A mode to draw polygons (open and closed polygons)
+- A mode to draw polygons

 In addition, the user is able to select a colour for any of the graphical objects that are about to be drawn.